CourbeB/sparkling-water-app/README.md

-# Sparkling Water Example Project
+# Sparkling Water App (From Sparkling Water Example Project - H2O)

 This is a simple example project to start coding with Sparkling Water.